 Highly similar considerations apply to the validation of all types of NMR-derived restraints.
-Whereas assignment ambiguity is generally not at play for dihedral restraints, conformational averaging is a similarly complicating factor.
+Whereas assignment ambiguity is generally not pertinent for dihedral restraints, conformational averaging is a similarly complicating factor.
 RDC restraints are also conformationally averaged, albeit on different timescales compared to the NOE-derived distance restraint.
 Additionally, analysis of RDC satisfaction requires establishing the alignment tensor (Losonczi et al., 1999), with its own associated uncertainties.

 Types of restraints and their validation

 The distance restraint between two atoms is a derived quantity, sometimes originating from more than one spectrum.
-In a conventional NMR structure determination workflow, first, the chemical shift assignments are derived from one or more (heteronuclear) through-bond type experiments, which are then used to assign the peaks of NOESY-type spectra.
+In a conventional NMR structure determination workflow, the chemical shift assignments are first derived from one or more (heteronuclear) through-bond type experiments, which are then used to assign the peaks of through-space NOESY-type spectra.
 The volumes or intensities of these assigned NOESY peaks are then used to estimate the distance between pairs of atoms.
 It is not uncommon to have identical chemical shifts for more than one atom.
 As mentioned earlier, the three protons of the methyl group usually have degenerate chemical shifts, and chemical shifts of different methyl groups from the same or different residues may also overlap.
 Such overlapping chemical shifts lead to ambiguous chemical shift assignment, which results in ambiguous restraints, in addition to the more easily interpretable unambiguous restraints.
 Below, we discuss the typical cases a distance restraint validation procedure needs to accommodate.

 Type 1: Unambiguous distance restraints.